Safeguarding Policy

 Investigating Allegations of Abuse

 When investigations into alleged abuse are undertaken, it is crucial that the individual’s privacy, dignity, independence and choice is taken into consideration throughout the entire process.
 Therefore Together!
-2012 C.I.C. aims to ensure that the individual is fully supported and has access to all the relevant information to enable them to make informed decisions regarding possible follow-up action.
+2012 CIC aims to ensure that the individual is fully supported and has access to all the relevant information to enable them to make informed decisions regarding possible follow-up action.

 Internal investigations

-Internal investigations into alleged abuse of service users will be undertaken by the Company Chair, who will also be responsible for contacting and liaising with Social Services where appropriate and the police where a criminal offence is suspected.
+Internal investigations into alleged abuse of service users will be undertaken by the Company Chair, who will also be responsible for contacting and liaising with Adult Services where appropriate and the police where a criminal offence is suspected.
 This will be done in line with the local multi-agency framework for the protection of vulnerable adults.
-Where the investigating officer considers that there is possible misconduct by staff they will also apply the disciplinary procedures.
+Where the investigating officer considers that there is possible misconduct by workers they will also apply the disciplinary procedures.
 If there is a criminal investigation, the Company Chair will agree the timing of the disciplinary investigation with the police.

-Where the alleged abuser is a member of staff
+Where the alleged abuser is a worker

 Where the alleged abuser is another vulnerable adult

 Where the alleged abuser is another vulnerable adult, stages 1 to 5 of the above procedure will apply.
-Where the alleged victim has asked that no further action be taken, and where it is determined that the alleged victim and other vulnerable adults are at continued risk, the Company Chair should contact Social Services, and the police if a possible criminal offence has taken place.
+Where the alleged victim has asked that no further action be taken, and where it is determined that the alleged victim and other vulnerable adults are at continued risk, the Company Chair should contact Adult Services, and the police if a possible criminal offence has taken place.

 Where the alleged abuser is a worker employed by another agency